Replacing Your Sargon or Enco DRO Console with TouchDRO

 One thing that makes Sargon scales easy to work with is that every one we've tested uses a standard 25-pin D-Sub (DB-25) connector.
 Unlike some other vintage DRO brands that used proprietary round connectors, the DB-25 is a common, readily available connector that you can buy at any electronics supplier.
 We've tested scales spanning early production through the later XTG300 series, and the pinout has been consistent across all of them.

-Sargon DB-25 connector pinout
+Sargon scale DB-25 pinout (male connector, front view)

 DB-25 Pin Signal